truthandsmoke/700bitsofentropypassword/README.md

 ## License

 This project is released under the MIT License - see the LICENSE file for details.
+This project is also the beginning of the worlds first smart cryptex.
+I've had no success with crowdfunding so these addresses are it.
 I lost 50 bucks with my first two nights of crypto.
 Just 3 dollars would make my day!